Antonio Cupo: Early life

-Born in Vancouver on January 10, 1978, into a family of Italian immigrants who arrived in Canada in 1968, Antonio Cupo is the youngest of three children.
+Born into a family of Italian immigrants who arrived in Canada in 1968, Cupo is the youngest of three children.
 His father Manlio is from Palomonte, a small town in the province of Salerno, 70 miles southeast of Naples and 30 east of Salerno and his mother Lucia from Barletta, in the recent Province of Barletta-Andria-Trani.
 His siblings are Sabato and Carmelina.
 He graduated in English Literature at the University of British Columbia.

 Career

-From the age of six to sixteen he performed in many theatrical production both scholastically and regionally.
+From the age of 6 to 16 he performed in many theatrical production both scholastically and regionally.
 He was also the lead singer of the band Hybrid Cartel.

 His first starring role was under the direction of Fabio Segatori in the film Hollywood Files.

 In Italy he is known for his role as the male lead in the second season of Elisa di Rivombrosa.
 He also starred in the films, directed by Renzo Martinelli, Carnera - The Walking Mountain, Barbarossa, and September Eleven 1683.

 Cupo has starred in Hallmark Channel original movies such as Love at the Thanksgiving Day Parade, Hats Off to Christmas!, For Better or for Worse, and In My Dreams.